Parkinson's Dysbiome Transplant: FMT Study in Mice

 • Blautia: Involved in producing anti-inflammatory short-chain fatty acids.

-• Roseburia: A key producer of butyrate, which supports the gut barrier.
+• Roseburia: A major producer of butyrate, which supports the gut barrier.

 • Faecalibacterium: Especially F. prausnitzii, known for its anti-inflammatory properties.